The phrase ‘easier said than done’ comes to mind when writing copy for explainer videos.

-Let The Visuals Speak: A picture says a thousand words, as they say.
+Let The Visuals Speak: A picture says a thousand words, as they say, which is why AI image generators are becoming so popular.
 So let your animation do some of the heavy lifting for you.

 It’s a case of show don’t tell.
 Our brains process videos 60,000 times faster than text.
-That’s why it’s crucial to visualise essential statistics that can’t be missed.
+That’s why it’s crucial to visualize essential statistics that can’t be missed.

 To learn more about the benefits of Illustration and animation for your content, check out this article.

 Keep it Short: Think about your user experience when you’re online.
 How many times have you been put off watching a video because it’s been too long?